With a $10 billion cloud-computing deal snarled in court, the Pentagon may move forward without it

 Chaillan, a senior official overseeing the Air Force’s cloud technology, does not administer JEDI.
 He joined the Defense Department in 2018 through a program meant to bring in outside tech talent, typically for terms that last five years or less.
 He is referred to as the Air Force’s “senior software czar” on the service’s website.

 He added that it made sense to structure JEDI as a single-cloud solution three years ago.
-But the department has changed and so has the technology.
+But the department has changed, and so has the technology.

 “We think it’s easier to have a single cloud, but it’s not,” Chaillan said.
 “The long-term impact of that monopoly and vendor lock-in aspect … [means] it’s going to be very difficult to move off of one cloud.”